intesar-gist/ARMobileApp/README.md

 #### Live Demo

-Picture and/or video worth a thousand words.
-Please play the video below to see the application in action.
+A picture is worth a thousand words.
+Please check the video below to see the application in action.

 [![Appication Demo](http://img.youtube.com/vi/z4p7fVaLyDY/0.jpg)](http://www.youtube.com/watch?v=z4p7fVaLyDY)